Kamran-Afzali/Kamran-Afzali.github.io/_posts/RL/Off-Policy_Q.md

 | **Convergence**       | Converges to the policy’s value if exploration decreases (e.g., $\epsilon \to 0$). | Converges to the optimal policy even with fixed exploration. | Converges to the optimal policy, but variance depends on policy similarity.                |
 | **Behavior**          | More conservative, accounts for exploration risks.  | More aggressive, assumes optimal future actions.    | Aggressive, but variance can lead to unstable learning if policies differ significantly.   |

-## Step 1: Environment Setup in R

-We use a 10-state, 2-action environment with stochastic transitions and rewards.
-The terminal state (state 10) yields higher rewards for action 1 (1.0) than action 2 (0.5).

 ```r
 # Common settings